FortressFinance/docs/protocol/yield-optimizers/concentrators.md

 Concentrators mint ERC20 vault shares (fortTokens) for users upon deposits.
 In turn, Concentrators burn these vault shares again upon withdrawals.
-Vault shares simply represent receipts to the auto-compounding vault assets that are managed by the vaults.
-Vault shares increase in value at every compounding event, as more of the vault assets accumulate, while the amount of vault shares remain unchanged.
+Vault shares represent pro-rata claims on vault assets deposited.
+The value of vault shares is always equal to the value of vault assets, as reward tokens are invested into other vaults, the vault assets to vault shares ratio remains unchanged.
 While holding vault shares, holders accumulate rewards.
 All accrued rewards can be claimed at any time, even if vault shares are not owned anymore.
 In other words, users can claim rewards that already accrued, even if further rewards are not accruing anymore.

 Users may chose to utilize fortTokens in different DeFi Protocols or Fortress Strategies for additional capital efficiency.